Emmotes/ic_spoilers/docs/season_6.md

 ![Season 6 Banner](images/season_6/banner.png)

-Season 6 will be called `Elemental Rebirth` and is guesstimated to start on 08 November 2023.
+Season 6 will be called `Elemental Rebirth` and is expected to start on 08 November 2023.

 # Theme